Bowel cancer

 Symptoms of bowel cancer can be vague and are often very similar to non-cancerous bowel conditions, such as irritable bowel syndrome (IBS), inflammatory bowel disease, diverticular disease and infection.
 Symptoms may be completely absent in the early stages.

-If you experience any of the possible symptoms of bowel cancer listed below, it’s important to seek advice from your Primary Care Physician.
+If you experience any of the possible symptoms of bowel cancer listed below, it’s important to seek medical advice.

 Possible symptoms of bowel cancer include: